-Speaking by phone Tuesday, Tim Calvert told a Kansas Senate education committee that the university's Office of Institutional Opportunity and Access, which handles Title IX cases, told him no one from the school sought an investigation into the matter.
+Calvert told the committee that the university's Office of Institutional Opportunity and Access, which handles Title IX cases, told him no one from the school sought an investigation into the matter.

 University spokesman Joe Monaco declined Tuesday to speak about the investigation but he criticized Calvert for spreading ''false information.''

 Information from: The Kansas City Star, http://www.kcstar.com